Modularising Verification Of Durable Opacity: A Modular Proof Technique

 Correctness of \NOREC has been verified by Lesani et al.~\cite{Lesani2012} using the theorem prover PVS.
 The proof proceeds via showing a refinement relationship (simulation relation) between \NOREC and \TMS~\cite{DGLM13}.
 For the proof, \NOREC is first of all transformed into an IOA.
-Here, we only exemplify this on one operation, TMWrite with one statement W1.
+Here, we only exemplify this on one operation, {\tt TMWrite} with one statement W1.
 The operation is split into three actions, an invocation and a response action (both external) plus a do action (internal).

-The proof of refinement between \NOREC and \TMS is carried out via the construction of a sequence of IOA in between \TMS and \NOREC, and a sequence of simulation proofs from one to the next automaton on this sequence.
-We will not give all the details of this proof here, rather concentrate on the key concepts.
+The proof of refinement between \NOREC and \TMS is carried out via the construction of a sequence of IOA in between \TMS and \NOREC, and a sequence of simulation proofs from one to the next IOA on this sequence.
+We will not give all the details of this proof here, rather concentrate on the key concepts and their relationships to the durable version.